TrueBlocks/trueblocks-core/src/tools/getState/README.md

 `Notes:`

 - `addresses` must start with '0x' and be forty two characters long.
-- `block_list` may be a space-separated list of values, a start-end range, a `special`, or any combination.
+- `blocks` may be a space-separated list of values, a start-end range, a `special`, or any combination.
 - This tool retrieves information from the local node or rpcProvider if configured (see documentation).
 - If the queried node does not store historical state, the results are undefined.
 - `special` blocks are detailed under `whenBlock --list`.